compbiocore/VariantVisualization.jl/README.md

 The ***VIVA Jupyter notebook*** is powered by a [main function](https://github.com/compbiocore/VariantVisualization.jl/tree/master/src/new_notebook_utils.jl) which takes arguments defined by the user in the notebook.
 We welcome users to post in issues to request a new feature or bug fix.

-## For Developers

-VIVA Jupyter notebook and the VIVA the command line tool are built with functions contained in our VariantVisualization.jl package.

-Developers may contribute to these open source tools by using [functions contained within VariantVisualization.jl](https://github.com/compbiocore/VariantVisualization.jl/tree/master/src/) which are documented with docstrings.

-We have included in-line comments within the code for the [VIVA command line tool](https://github.com/compbiocore/VariantVisualization.jl/tree/master/viva).

-The VIVA Jupyter notebook is powered by a [main function](https://github.com/compbiocore/VariantVisualization.jl/tree/master/src/new_notebook_utils.jl) which takes arguments defined by the user in the notebook.

 ## Contributing and Questions

 Contributions are welcome, as are feature requests and suggestions.
 Please open an